AppImage/docs.appimage.org/source/packaging-guide/linuxdeploy-user-guide.rst

    > ./linuxdeploy-x86_64.AppImage <...> --output appimage

 Most users are interested in generating AppImages, therefore the AppImage plugin is bundled in the official linuxdeploy AppImage.
+Please see the :ref:`plugin's user guide <linuxdeploy-plugin-appimage-user-guide>` for more information.

 Using environment variables to change plugins' behavior